tmigot/MTH8408/lab1/README.md

 - [ ] Create a Github account.
 - [ ] Go to [https://github.com/tmigot/MTH8408](https://github.com/tmigot/MTH8408)
+- [ ] Star ⭐ the repository.
+This one is just to cheer-up the developer(s) of this repo.
-- [ ] Start the repository :), and make a *Fork*.
+- [ ] and make a *Fork*.
 A *Fork* will create a copy of this repository on your personal space that you can safely modify.
+- [ ] In this new repository, you will create an `Issue` entitled `Lab 1: TODOs` and where you copy-paste this readme.
+You should get a todo-list that can be checked when you advance in this lab.
+(Use the "pen" symbol at the top of the README to access the code of the README)

 In VS Code:
 - [ ] Follow this procedure to connect github and VS Code: [https://code.visualstudio.com/docs/editor/github](https://code.visualstudio.com/docs/editor/github) (install the app and log in)